opendatalab-raiser/Envision/README.md

 ## 📐 Evaluation

-The evaluation of generated sequential images is managed by the `eval.py` script, which automates the quality assessment using a commercial LLM (e.g., OpenAI models) as the judge.
+The evaluation of generated sequential images is managed by the `eval.py` script, which automates the quality assessment using a commercial VLM (e.g., OpenAI models) as the judge.
 The scoring adheres to a strict hierarchical protocol.

 ### 1\.
 Evaluation Dimensions and Weights